Master of Arts in Religion

 - Applicant must provide official transcripts of all course work.

 - Applicant should request references from three persons who can attest to the applicant's promise for graduate study.
-References should be submitted directly by recommenders using the reference form link.
+References use the form at this link: Reference Form, and must be submitted to applicant in a sealed envelope.
 Recommenders should be persons who have known the applicant for more than 1 year and who have knowledge of the intellectual and ministerial abilities of the applicant.

 Graceland University Community of Christ Seminary has a rolling admissions process; students may apply at any time during the year.
 New MAR cohorts begin in the fall term each year.